 Reality: Yes, jobs pay well but they don’t seem enough

-Perhaps not making enough research about cost of living abroad, many OFWs often think of salary and what it can buy in Philippine terms.
+Perhaps not making enough research about the cost of living abroad, many OFWs often think of salary and what it can buy in Philippine terms.
 With that salary range, it’s no problem to send three kids to private school, apply for a new subdivision unit or buy an SUV on installment terms.

 What isn’t factored in many cases is the cost of living in Dubai.
-Once you receive your salary, among the first thing you think about is not your family’s expenses, but your own expenses.
-You need to pay for your apartment, your daily transport (if not provided by company), food and other provisions (toiletries, clothing, etc).
+Once you receive your salary, among the first thing you think about is not your family’s expenses, but your expenses.
+You need to pay for your apartment, your daily transport (if not provided by the company), food and other provisions (toiletries, clothing, etc).
 And these expenses may be different (and more expensive) than in the Philippines.

 With such expenses already eating a significant portion of wages, there is little left to send back to family.
-No wonder many OFWs are willing to take other jobs to earn extra even if this means violating their employment contract on exclusivity of employment and income earning.
+No wonder many OFWs are willing to take other jobs to earn extra even if this means violating their employment contract on exclusivity of employment and income-earning.

 Myth: I promise to visit you here every X months/years

 It is easy to make promises because, in an ideal situation, there’s that work hard, play hard that allows you to enjoy work-life balance.